jimsmart/progszy/README.md

 ## Release Publication

+### Dry Run of Release Build Workflow

 First, go to this repo's [Actions page](https://github.com/jimsmart/progszy/actions), and manually run the 'dummy release' action workflow, addressing any issues that may arise.

+### Tag Version & Push

 Once the 'dummy release' action workflow completes ok, then make a version-tagged push to the repo, using a command similar to: